How has the European Court of Human Rights grounded the UK’s Rwanda plan?

 In its ruling, the ECtHR acknowledged concerns about access to “fair and efficient procedures for the determination of refugee status” in Rwanda, the fact that the African nation is not part of the European human rights framework and the absence of “any legally enforceable mechanism” to return KN to the UK if there is a successful legal challenge to the policy.

-The court ruled that KN should not be removed until three weeks after the delivery of the “final domestic decision in the ongoing judicial review proceedings” – something which could put the Government’s Rwanda policy on ice for months.
+The court ruled that KN should not be removed until three weeks after the delivery of the “final domestic decision in the ongoing judicial review proceedings” – something which could put the Government’s Rwanda policy on ice for months, although Downing Street insisted that flights could still take place before the legal process was complete.

 – What will happen in Westminster?

-Mr Johnson and Home Secretary Priti Patel had been braced for legal challenges, with the Prime Minister in particular hitting out at “lefty human rights lawyers”.
+Mr Johnson and Home Secretary Ms Patel had been braced for legal challenges, with the Prime Minister in particular hitting out at “lefty human rights lawyers”.

 The Government has already committed to a shake-up of human rights laws but the intervention of the European court will fuel demands for the UK to leave the convention entirely.